Skip to content

 EcoFlow Delta 2 Max Review: A Basecamp in a Box

 The EcoFlow Delta 2 Max sits at the point where a power station stops being an accessory and becomes the heart of your camp.
-After a month of off-grid trips, it ran our fridge, lights, laptops and a kettle without ever making us think about power.
+With 2 kWh of LFP capacity and a 2,400 W inverter, it runs a fridge, lights, laptops and a kettle at once — without making you think about power.

 Capacity and output